daryn-brown/cadence/README.md

 4. **Visit:**
     [http://localhost:3000](http://localhost:3000)

 ## 📈 Value Proposition

-Intellibus Cadence transforms contract management from a static, document-driven process into a dynamic, collaborative journey.
+Cadence transforms contract management from a static, document-driven process into a dynamic, collaborative journey.
 By structuring communication, feedback, and goal tracking, it empowers organizations to maximize contractor performance, foster trust, and drive successful outcomes.